tryond/MC_Noise_Reduction/README.md

 ![Combo Filter gif](res/combo_16_anim.gif?raw=true "Animation that shows a scene rendered with a combo filter at 16spp")

+* 16 samples-per-pixel
+* 7 pixel wide simple median filter and a 3 pixel wide simple gaussian filter
+* Render Time: 412.1 seconds

 ![No Filter gif](res/none_32_anim.gif?raw=true "Animation that shows a scene rendered with no filter at 32spp")

+* 32 samples-per-pixel
+* No filter
+* Render Time: 815.7 seconds

+After experimenting with the different types of filters and fine tuning their parameters, I found that the combination of the simple median and the simple gaussian worked very well.
+I was able to maintain the visual quality of the rendering with the higher sampling rate while cutting the time taken in half.

+Please feel free to experiment and find out what combinations work well for you!

 ## Author